-The clock on the wall reads 10:42am.
+The clock on the wall reads 10:42.
 Eighteen minutes left—three questions to go.
 I pinch the bridge of my nose, struggling to picture the notes I reviewed over and over last night.
-Bleary-eyed and exhausted, I’d finally crashed out on the couch at 3am, hoping to get a few hours’ sleep before my phone buzzed to wake me.
+Bleary-eyed and exhausted, I finally crashed out on the couch to snatch a few hours’ sleep before my phone buzzed to wake me.

 As though on cue, the backpack at my feet starts to vibrate.
-I glance around, hoping no one can hear the low buzz of the phone.
+I glance around, hoping no one can hear the low buzz.
 Thank God I remembered to switch the ringer off.
 Who the hell would be calling me right now?

-The vibrating finally stops and I concentrate on the exam in front of me.
+The vibrating stops, and I concentrate on the exam in front of me.

-# 98) EXPLAIN THE PRIMARY ROLE OF MALOLACTIC FERMENTATION IN CALIFORNIA CHARDONNAY
+# 98) EXPLAIN THE ROLE OF MALOLACTIC FERMENTATION IN CALIFORNIA CHARDONNAY.

-Malolactic fermentation (or ML) is a secondary fermentation that converts harsh Malic acids to softer Lactic acids.
+Malolactic (ML) is a secondary fermentation that converts tart malic acids to softer lactic acids.
 It produces diacetyl as a side-product, which adds “buttery” notes to Chardonnay.
 It’s generally performed on a percentage of the wine, though some Chardonnays are taken through 100% ML…

-… but only if you want them to be buttery, fat, flabby Chard-bombs.
+… but only if you want them to be fat, flabby Chard-bombs.

 I snicker, and the guy in front of me glances back, frowning.
 I wave a silent apology.
-I’ve never been a fan of Chardonnay—hated it from the first sip of well-watered-down Napa Chard my mother let me taste when I was eleven.
+I’ve never been a fan of Chardonnay—hated it from the first well-watered-down sip my French mother let me taste when I was eleven.

 At the end of my answer, I can’t help but add: